core-wg/oscore/draft-ietf-core-object-security.md

 To prevent reuse of the Nonce with the same key, or from accepting replayed messages, a node needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Nofitifcation Numbers.
 These are typically stored in RAM and therefore lost in the case of an unplanned reboot.

 After boot, a node MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates.
-However, establishing a fresh security context may have a non-negligible cost in terms of e.g. power consumption.
+However, establishing a fresh security context may have a non-negligible cost in terms of, e.g., power consumption.

 After boot, a node MAY use a partly persistently stored security context, but then the node MUST NOT reuse a previous Sender Sequence Number and MUST NOT accept previously accepted messages.
 Some ways to achieve this is described below: